Categories: Technology

 Suzan Garner

 Clearly, this class comes at a much needed time for these young students, with promising results on the horizon.
-We spoke with Suzan Garner, meditation expert and a co-founder of Mindworks, a non-profit app that aims to make meditation accessible for everyone.
+We spoke with Suzan Garner, a meditation expert and a co-founder of Mindworks, a non-profit app that aims to make meditation accessible for everyone.

 “[I]f we want to experience genuine happiness we must become more realistic.
 No one wants to experience unpleasant situations such as physical or emotional pain or death, but nonetheless, they happen.
 There are many things we can’t change in the external world, but we can change how we relate to them.
 This is why it’s important ‘to always keep a joyful state of mind’, as the age-old mind training slogan goes,” she said.